Buyelekhaya Dalindyebo: Controversies

+A royal imbizo was called to permanently remove Dalindyebo from the throne.
+Dalindyebo declared the imbizo invalid, and, according to reports in local newspapers, arrived at the royal residence, the Great Place, at 2 a.m. on the morning of 13 March carrying an axe.
+He then allegedly proceeded to attack the current acting king and his son, Azenathi, and his wife, who was later hospitalised.
+In an attempt to escape, Azenathi reportedly jumped out of the window of the palace.
 On 13 March 2020, Dalindyebo was arrested for assault.

-According to reports in local newspapers, the king arrived at the royal residence, the Great Place, at 2 a.m. on the morning of 13 March carrying an axe.
-He then allegedly proceeded to attack the current acting king, Azenathi, and his wife, who was later hospitalised.
-In an attempt to escape, Azenathi reportedly jumped out of the window of the palace.
+Eastern Cape premier Oscar Mabuyane intervened, restoring Dalindyebo to the throne.

 In the runup to the 2021 South African municipal elections, Dalindyebo received a cow and was promised a Mercedes-Benz SUV by the Economic Freedom Fighters, after which he announced his support for the party and called on the nation to do the same.

+In December 2025, following a return from an Israeli state-sponsored trip, Dalindyebo launched into a profanity-laced tirade at a press conference witnessed by two journalists, before being escorted away by his entourage.
+Following his visit to Israel and comments that he would 'wipe everything out in Gaza', two AbaThembu royal houses announced another attempt to call a convocation to dethrone the king.
+Dalindyebo has publicly advocated for cooperation with Israel in areas including water security, healthcare, and agriculture, arguing that such partnerships could help address service-delivery challenges in the Eastern Cape.
+On his trip, he met with President Isaac Herzog and other officials and visited facilities focused on water management and medical innovation.
+Following the visit, he engaged in discussions with Israeli representatives regarding potential initiatives in the province, including possible hospital partnerships and water infrastructure projects.

+Personal life

+On 1st September 2023 he married his sixth wife, Amangxongo princess and later Queen Khazeka Nolubabalo Mcinga Dalindyebo.
+Mcinga left after three months, stating that she felt unsafe.